pitag-ha/lambda-world-2025-merlin-domains/presentation/typer_cache.md

 {pause}

--> When you modify code near the top of a file, Merlin needs to retype most of the file.
+When you modify code near the top of a file, Merlin needs to retype most of the file.

-Changes near the end have little impact as almost all previous typing results can be reused.
+When you modify code near the bottom of a file, Merlin can draw most items from the typer cache.